milabs/khook/README.md

 }
 ~~~

-An example of hooking of kernel function with custom prototype (function is not defined in `linux/binfmts.h`):
+An example of hooking a kernel function with custom prototype (function is not defined in `linux/binfmts.h`):
 ~~~
 #include <linux/binfmts.h> // has no load_elf_binary() proto
 KHOOK_EXT(int, load_elf_binary, struct linux_binprm *);